dpw/pnntprss/README.md

 [feedparser](http://code.google.com/p/feedparser/) which takes care of much of the hard work.

 pnntprss has a purposefully simple design.
-It has no depedencies.
+It has no dependencies.
-All feed ata is stored in the filesystem, one directory per feed, one file per feed item.
+All feed data is stored in the filesystem, one directory per feed, one file per feed item.
 This works surprisingly well, even with hundreds or thousands of items in a feed.
-I have been running pnntprss continuously for about 7 years; I have 60k feed items occupying 400MB of disk space (I only expire high-volume feeds).
+I have been running pnntprss continuously for about many years; I have 60k feed items occupying 400MB of disk space (I only expire high-volume feeds).

 ## Using pnntprss